 - A passing score on the Professional Engineering (PE) exam

-Several states require continuing education for engineers to keep their license.
+Only a few states require health and safety engineers to be licensed.
+Licensure is generally advised for those opting for a career in systems safety engineering.
+States requiring licensure usually require continuing education for engineers in order to keep their license.
 Most states recognize licensure from other states, if the licensing state’s requirements meet or exceed their own licensure requirements.

 Health and safety engineers typically have professional certification.
 Certifications include the following:

 Certification is generally needed to advance into management positions.